Tuesday, August 30, 2011

 By Eric Reeves

 On August 2, the National Islamic Front/National Congress Party regime in Khartoum decided to delay the medical evacuation of ten Ethiopian peacekeepers who were injured by a powerful landmine explosion in Abyei, a highly contested region in Sudan.
 The convoy of peacekeepers, operating under UN authority, hit the mine near Mabok, southeast of Abyei town and very close to 1956 North-South border.
 One man died instantly and ten were badly injured---three critically.
 And yet for more than three hours, Khartoum's Sudan Armed Forces, including their military intelligence, refused a UN helicopter permission to leave Kadugli in South Kordofan (some 200 kilometers away).
-Indeed, according to the head of the UN's Department of Peacekeeping Operations Alain Le Roy, the SAF commander threatened to "shoot down the helicopter" if it attempted its medical evacuation mission (
+Indeed, according to the head of the UN's Department of Peacekeeping Operations Alain Le Roy, the SAF commander threatened to "shoot down the helicopter" if it attempted its medical evacuation mission (http://www.rnw.nl/africa/bulletin/sudan-threatened-chopper-heading-dying-troops-un-0 ).
+The three critically wounded soldiers all died before they could be brought to medical facilities in Kadugli.

 Details of the events have been confirmed by Le Roy and other UN diplomatic sources.
 One "expressed shock at the incident," and another was reported by Agence France-Presse as saying (anonymously) that at least one of these peacekeepers could have survived his wounds if transported promptly.

-http://www.sudanreeves.org/Article298.html).
+Even in their outrage, UN officials showed a perverse unwillingness to offend Khartoum---the most likely reason for their anonymity.
+This determination runs deep in the UN, as it responds to crisis after crisis in Sudan, on both the political and humanitarian sides of the organization (http://www.sudanreeves.org/Article298.html).
 This muting of criticism has been justified in a number of ways: to preserve aid access, to facilitate "negotiations," to seem---especially in the Arab and Islamic worlds---"evenhanded" in all criticisms of parties to the conflicts in Sudan.
 But in the end, it is precisely this diffidence and fecklessness that allow Khartoum to threaten humanitarian and peacekeeping efforts in the first place.
 And in the end, the UN is all too accurate a reflection of its member nations.

 An Ethiopian peacekeeping force---the third UN-authorized peacekeeping force in Sudan---was required only because the SAF unilaterally seized Abyei on May 20, in violation of the 2005 Comprehensive Peace Agreement (CPA) between North and South and a "final and binding" determination of Abyei's borders by the Permanent Court of Arbitration in 2009.
 (Not coincidentally, shortly after the regime seized Abyei it launched a genocidal assault on the Nuba people in South Kordofan, North Sudan, an assault that continues unabated.)The Ethiopian force was deployed in order to create secure conditions for the more than 120,000 displaced Dinka Ngok to return to their native Abyei.
 But Khartoum declared that its military forces will withdraw from Abyei, as they have nominally agreed, only when all 4,200 troops of the Ethiopian armored brigade have deployed; and there is no provision for the future threat posed by Arab Misseriya militia proxies that were so active in the looting of Abyei.
 Since it is now the height of the rainy season, and transport is difficult if not impossible, deployment could take many months.
 During this time, Khartoum's seizure of Abyei will increasingly become a fait accompli.